g-r-a-n-t/serial-vision/README.md

 ### Performance

 The model was trained on 2400 images and validated on 800 images with a batch size of 128 inputs over 6 epochs.
-Training time takes under a minute and the accuracy is consistently above 98% on test data.
+Training takes under a minute and the accuracy is consistently above 98% on test data.

 ![Performance](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/performance.png)